Prenuptial Agreements

 • the court may give such directions on the matter as it thinks fit

-Hence, parties can bring the prenup to the court for consideration in determining the division of matrimonial property.
+Hence, parties can bring the prenup to the court to determine the division of matrimonial property.
 The extent to which the court will enforce the prenup is up to the court.
 It will depend on whether it is reasonable and fair.

 Should you enter into a prenuptial agreement?

 Whether you should enter a prenup or not depends on your circumstances.
-Although no lawyer can guarantee that the courts will enforce your prenuptial agreement, it is a useful tool to use as evidence of your intentions.
+Although no lawyer can guarantee that the courts will enforce your prenuptial agreement, it is useful evidence of your intentions.

 Before you sign, take note of the following…